Earthquakes on May 3, 2026

 20.1 km---✓ ReviewedUSGS →

-A magnitude 3.1 seismic event took place 109 km SSE of Akhiok, Alaska on May 3, 2026 at 21:13 UTC.
-The event originated approximately 20.1 km below the surface, classifying it as shallow crustal.
-Coordinates: 56.037°, -153.493°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On May 3, 2026 at 21:13 UTC, a magnitude 3.1 earthquake struck 109 km SSE of Akhiok, Alaska.
+The hypocenter lay at 20.1 km, placing this in the shallow crustal category.
+Geolocation places the event at 56.037°N, -153.493°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03